larpchronicles/rules/chronicles-rulebook.md

 ### Ritual Level I

 #### Elemental Shift
-This ritual augments "Mana Bolt" for an arcane magic user at every level with one of either:
+This ritual augments "Mana Bolt" for an arcane magic character at every level with one of either:
  * Flame Bolt - "I conjure a flame bolt &lt;number>."
  * Frost Bolt - "I conjure a frost bolt &lt;number>."
  * Shock Bolt - "I conjure a shock bolt &lt;number>."